medplum/medplum/packages/docs/src/pages/blueprints/index.md

 ## Interoperability Service

 Highly customizable internal service that supports integrations that are common in healthcare such as FHIR and Smart-on-FHIR integrations, HL7 connections, SFTP, Lab data, home health integrations, logistics providers and more.
 Available hosted or self-hosted.

+## Clinical Decision Support

+Build clinical decision support applications that are data driven and in context.

+## Remote Patient Monitoring

+Build and implement a custom, robust remote patient monitoring program.